-Ballpark estimated “turnkey” costs include all the labor and materials to complete the construction of your new log home – excluding variable costs such as land and land specific site work including utilities, excavating, well, septic, landscaping, etc.
+“Turnkey” costs include all the labor and materials to complete the construction of your new log home – ready to move in – excluding variable costs such as land and land specific site work including utilities, excavating, well, septic, landscaping, etc.

 Square foot pricing to determine a turnkey estimate can be very misleading as there are numerous ways to calculate the square footage of a home, numerous amenity selections from low end to high end products, be sure to always ask what is included!